dfsp-spirit/freesurferformats/dev_tools/project_plans/plan.md

   Renamed in the same commit, while the entry is unreleased.
 - `cifti.structure.canonical()`/`cifti.structure.short()` are vectorized now; using them on a vector of structures in an error message exposed that they were not.

+### Increment 9: CIFTI-2 parcellated files and connectomes (2026-09-22) -- DONE (item I.2d)

+Files: `R/cifti_parcels.R` (parcels axis from annotations), `R/read_cifti_connectome.R` (`read.fs.connectome.cifti()`, the `fs.connectome` class and its print method), `R/write_cifti_connectome.R` (`write.fs.connectome.cifti()`,
+`write.fs.parcellated.cifti()`), `tests/testthat/test-cifti_parcels.R` (58 tests),
+`tests/testthat/test-cifti_connectome.R` (110 tests), and a third section in `dev_tools/check_cifti_conversion.R` (written files, the parcel semantic check and the annotation check).
+Item I.2c was already complete, so I.2d was the missing half of the parcellated support; the plan's "pscalar/ptseries/pconn/pdconn/dpconn writers" are covered by the two new writers.

+Public API added: `read.fs.connectome.cifti(filepath, rows, columns)` (plus the `fs.connectome` class with a print method), `write.fs.connectome.cifti(filepath, data, template, axes, metadata)`, `write.fs.parcellated.cifti(filepath, data, template, axes, map_names, start, step, unit, metadata)` and `cifti.axis.parcels.from.annot(annots, structure, parcel_names, default_label_name)`.

+Findings worth keeping:

+- **The official example files of the plan do not fit together.** The official `Conte69.parcellations_VGD11b.32k_fs_LR.dlabel.nii` describes the *complete* fs_LR surface (32,492 vertices per hemisphere), while the official `.dtseries`/`.ptseries` use the reduced grayordinates mapping (30,424 lh, 30,527 rh), so Connectome Workbench refuses to combine them: `wb_command -cifti-parcellate <dtseries> <dlabel> COLUMN <out>` aborts with "data file is missing vertex 7 in structure CORTEX_LEFT, which is used by label 'MEDIAL.WALL'".
+The parcel lists of the official `.ptseries` are therefore the reference for the parcel handling, not the dlabel; the check script builds the parcels axis from the official `.ptseries` and reproduces its values, which is a stronger check anyway (it is Workbench's own parcellation).
+- **A parcel's vertex indices are per brain structure, and the hemispheres overlap numerically.** Averaging the values of the vertices of a parcel requires the mapping from (structure, vertex index) to a matrix column, i.e. the brainordinate table of the file (`cifti.grayordinates()`); `unique(unlist(parcel$vertices))` silently mixes the two hemispheres and produces a wrong mean for every parcel that spans both (the first version of the check script did exactly that and was off by up to 1.2).
+Increment 7 got this right by taking the vertices per structure; the lesson is that the *axis* alone is not enough to index the data.
+- `vapply(x, f, numeric(n))` returns an `n` x `length(x)` matrix, i.e. series x parcels,
+  which is already the matrix dimension order the writer wants.
+Adding a `t()` (as the first version did) triggers the writer's transpose hint - the hint works.
+- **An axis object is a list, so it cannot be passed to `cifti.check.axes()` directly.**
+  `cifti.check.axes()` expects a list *of* axes; a single axis (a list of ~9 entries with a `type` entry) is reported as "A CIFTI-2 file has at most two matrix dimensions, but 9 axes were given".
+The writers therefore detect the single-axis input form by the presence of the `type` entry (`is.list(axes) && !is.null(axes$type)`) and wrap it.
+The same pattern is worth using for any future "one axis or a list of axes" parameter.
+- **`sprintf()` with a multi-line `paste0()` format needs one argument per placeholder.**
+  Two `%s` placeholders and a single pasted argument are an error at *call* time ("too few arguments"), which is easy to miss because the message looks unrelated to the format string.
+- **`identical()` on dimensions needs `unname()`**: `vapply()` over a named list returns a named vector, while `dim(matrix)` is unnamed, so `identical(dim(data), dim_sizes)` was false for an otherwise matching matrix.
+The error message it produced was correct ("has the dimensions 3 x 3, but its axes describe a matrix of size 3 x 3"), which made the cause visible.
+- The region names of the two hemispheres are matched *after* removing hemisphere markers (`L_`/`R_`/`LH_`/`RH_`/`Left_`/`Right_`, as a prefix, a suffix or an infix), because a parcel of a parcellated file is a region that spans the structures it occurs in: a Schaefer atlas names the same region `7Networks_LH_Vis_1` and `7Networks_RH_Vis_1`, and without the normalization every region would become two parcels.
+Names without a marker are returned unchanged, and a name that consists of nothing but a marker is not touched.
+- The parcels of an annotation are ordered like its label table (the atlas order), not like the vertices of the mesh: the first vertex of a hemisphere is somewhere in the middle of the brain, so a first-appearance order would look arbitrary and would change whenever the mesh changes.
+- Verification results: 7 files written by the new writers (all four connectome types, the two parcellated types and the official 54 parcel `.ptseries`) are read back by Connectome Workbench with identical values and by nibabel with an *identical* parsed dump (433 identical dump lines), a parcellated file built from two FreeSurfer annotations is accepted by both, and the official `.ptseries` values are reproduced exactly through our writer (max absolute difference 0e+00, i.e. the same float32 numbers).
+The annotation check also verifies that the parcels cover every vertex of the annotation exactly once.